LinkedIn Statistics Every B2B Marketer Should Know

 4 out of 5 LinkedIn members drive business decisions.
 That's 80% of the platform's user base with purchasing influence — LinkedIn Marketing Solutions.
 No other platform can claim this density of decision-makers.

 LinkedIn's audience has 2x the buying power of the average web audience.
 The income and seniority demographics skew dramatically upward — LinkedIn Marketing Solutions.
-When your cost per click is higher on LinkedIn, remember that the click is worth more too.

 LinkedIn has 130 million senior-level decision-makers on the platform.
 Reaching C-suite executives and VPs organically is possible on LinkedIn in a way no other social platform permits — LinkedIn Marketing Solutions.